 Running Start funds will only cover courses that are 100 level or above.

 Generally, students begin with courses in areas of their strengths.
 Psychology, sociology, speech, history, and art classes are often good places to start.
-Students can choose to jump directly into working on English and Math classes.
-Wherever you start, be sure you select college courses that will complete SWHS graduation requirements.
+Students often choose to jump directly into working on English and Math classes.
+Wherever you start, be sure you select college courses that will also serve to complete SWHS graduation requirements.
 You can also work to complete the requirements for an associate degree or certificate program at the same time.

 How many courses may I take?